leios/SoME_Topics/.github/ISSUE_TEMPLATE/PRODUCER_SEEKING_TOPIC.md

 ## Target topic categories

-(Share some details about the kinds of topics you would love to help bring to life)
+(Share some details about the kinds of topics you would love to help bring to life.)

 ## Target medium